Racing’s response to tax ‘harmonisation’ bombshell risks disturbing endgame | Greg Wood

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Thursday's game between the Phillies and the Blue Jays:
+Here are the best bets our model is projecting for Monday's game between the Royals and the Cubs:

 • Total: NBC Sports Bet is recommending a play on the over on the Game Total of 8.0.